 Former NFL Player Adrian Robinson Dead at 25

 Former NFL player Adrian Robinson has passed away.
 Robinson, who was a linebacker for the Denver Broncos, died Saturday night.
 According to the Philadelphia medical examiner’s office, his death was ruled a suicide.
 Robinson’s journey in the NFL was nothing short of tough.
-He had stints with various teams, including the Steelers, Chargers, Redskins, Eagles, and Broncos.
+He had stints with various teams, including the Steelers, Chargers, Washington Football Team, Eagles, and Broncos.
 He was released from the Broncos in 2013.
 Robinson was 25-years-old.
 Read more.

 Man Who Shot George Zimmerman Placed in Mental Institution